DGruen89/estimateCVRisk/README.md

 ## Usage of the package in R ##

-After loading the "estimateCVRisk" package with
+First, load the the "estimateCVRisk" package with
 ```R
 library("estimateCVRisk")
 ```

+### Functions ###

-the following functions representing risk estimation for **primary prevention** are available
+After loading the package the following functions representing risk estimation for **primary prevention** are available

 ```R
 ascvd_acc_aha()             # ACC/AHA 2013 ASCVD risk score
 ascvd_frs_chd()